CIRS-Girona/Thematic2.5D/JOSS/paper.md

     -   **Curvatures and Normals:** Mean and Gaussian curvatures, shape index, curvedness, and surface normal vector statistics.
     -   **Symmetry Features:** Gabor filters applied to depth maps to capture structural symmetry.

 The classifier is implemented using a SVM [@svm_algorithm] with a radial basis function (RBF) kernel, approximated via the Nystroem method [@nystroem_algorithm].
 The model supports training on 2D-derived, 3D-derived, or combined 2.5D feature sets.
 Prior to inference, superpixel segmentation [@superpixel_algorithm] identifies homogeneous regions in the input image.
 For each identified superpixel, a sliding window centered on its centroid is used to extract a series of overlapping tiles.
 These tiles are individually processed through the trained model to predict class labels.
-A neighborhood poll determines UWMM presence by evaluating whether the number of positive tile predictions within a region exceeds a predefined threshold.
-The final output is a segmentation mask indicating detected UWMM locations (see \autoref{fig:inference}).
+A neighborhood poll determines object presence by evaluating whether the number of positive tile predictions within a region exceeds a predefined threshold.
+The final output is a segmentation mask indicating detected objects locations (see \autoref{fig:inference}).

 This implementation leverages standard Python libraries, including NumPy [@numpy_library], OpenCV [@opencv_library], scikit-learn [@scikit-learn_library], scikit-image [@scikit-image_library], and SciPy [@scipy_library] for feature extraction, model training, and data processing.